 Facial Trauma Reconstruction

-Drs.
-John Caccamese, Donita Dyalram, Joshua Lubek and Gary Warburton, care for facial injuries by repairing routine and complex facial skin lacerations (cuts), setting fractured jaw and facial bones, reconnecting severed nerves and ducts, and treating other injuries.
+Our oral and maxillofacial surgeons are uniquely qualified to manage and treat facial trauma.
+They care for facial injuries by repairing routine and complex facial skin lacerations (cuts), setting fractured jaw and facial bones, reconnecting severed nerves and ducts, and treating other injuries.
 These procedures include care of oral tissues, the jaws, cheek and nasal bones, the forehead, and eye sockets.

 Facial trauma care is provided through the R. Adams Cowley Shock Trauma Center.

-Microvascular flap surgery (free tissue transfer) is a technique of transferring a patient’s own tissue from one region of the body to another for purposes of reconstructing defects of the head and neck as a result of tumors, facial trauma or infections.
+Microvascular flap surgery (free tissue transfer) is a technique of transferring a patient’s own tissue from one part of the body to another to reconstruct defects of the head and neck because of tumors, facial trauma or infections.
 The surgeon is able to “auto-transplant” any tissue type including, bone muscle and skin.

 This type of surgery is often very lengthy and labor intensive due to the need for suturing of blood vessels under an operating microscope.
 Success rates for microvascular surgery are excellent but require close monitoring of the flap blood flow via special Doppler probes (measure the “heartbeat” of the flap) during the post-operative hospitalization.